 The outbreak of the coronavirus has had a major negative impact on the Norwegian and international economy and has led to significant movements in the financial markets.
-As a result of increased marked unrest, growing number of corona incidents in Norway, and abroad, the NFH Group established a crisis team on March 12, 2020, where various follow-up measures related to liquidity, operations, and communication in relation to customers, partners, the media and employees were discussed and specific measures were decided.
+As a result of increased marked unrest, growing number of corona incidents in Norway, and abroad, the bank established a crisis team on March 12, 2020, where various follow-up measures related to liquidity, operations, and communication in relation to customers, partners, the media and employees were discussed and specific measures were decided.

-The NFH Group has assessed and adapted operations and financial plans based on the outlook for the Nordic and international economy, and the NFH Group has implemented contingency plans to ensure full operation and customer service regardless of location and societal restrictions in the public space.
+The bank has assessed and adapted operations and financial plans based on the outlook for the Nordic and international economy, and the bank has implemented contingency plans to ensure full operation and customer service regardless of location and societal restrictions in the public space.
 Recent marked developments indicate an increase in unemployment.
 An economic downturn as a result of the coronavirus will reduce economic activity and private consumption, which can be expected to result in lower credit demand.
-Lower activity and point and growth are expected to reduce net interest increase in unemployment.
-An economic downturn as a result of the coronavirus will reduce economic activity and private consumption, which can be expected to result in lower credit demand.
-Lower activity and growth are expected to reduce net interest increase, net commission income and activity-driven operating costs at the same time as increased credit losses.
+Lower activity and loan growth are expected to reduce net interest income, net commission income and activity-driven operating costs at the same time as increased credit losses.
 The marked unrest with observed spread outflow may result in increased unrealized losses in the liquidity portfolio, while currency fluctuations may affect the value of assets in foreign currency.
 Lower loan growth will, in isolation, reduce the risk weighted assets for capital adequacy and thus have positive effect on capital adequacy.
 The reduction in the countercyclical capital buffer by the Nordic authorities reduces the regulatory requirement for common equity tier 1 ratio from 17.47% to 16.25%.